Fuhrmann/keypirinha-theme-builder/README.md

 ## Keypirinha Theme Builder

-A tool to create themes for [Keypirinha](http://keypirinha.com) launcher.
-[Click here](https://fuhrmann.github.io/keypirinha-theme-builder/) to start create your own themes!
+A tool to create themes for the [Keypirinha](http://keypirinha.com) launcher.
+[Click here](https://fuhrmann.github.io/keypirinha-theme-builder/) to start creating your own themes!

 ## Themes